 You asked the model to fix one function.
 It fixed the function.
 It also “while it was at it” reformatted two adjacent functions, renamed a constant, and added a comment block above the file because “this should explain the module purpose”.
 None of that was in your prompt.
 But none of it was forbidden either.
-The model expanded scope because RLHF trains it to leave things “better than it found them”, and “better” is unbounded unless you explicitly bound it.
-The fix is not to scold the model after the fact — it is to draw the boundary explicitly in the prompt, with both an in-scope set and an out-of-scope set.
+The model expanded scope because it is trained to leave things “better than it found them”, and “better” is unbounded unless you bound it.

 Common causes